 So the show-them-some-respect, memorialize-dead-ornithologists, don’t-be-ahistorical argument has gone out the window.
 Well, what about a different argument, the argument for nomenclatorial stability?

 The argument is, on the face of it, semi-reasonable: If we changed the name of the Ross’s goose to, say, the dainty white goose, that would befuddle the masses.
 Because “everybody” knows the name Ross’s goose.
 Actually, very few people have any clue.
-Like the goose-gawkers with me on that breezy afternoon a few days.
+Like the goose-gawkers with me on that breezy afternoon a short while ago.
 Changing the name would disturb, distress, or otherwise discombobulate only a handful of hypothetically rigid and inflexible serious birders.
 But now for the real problem with stability: There is no such thing.

 I love ornithological history, and earlier today I had occasion to consult something in Joseph Grinnell and Alden H. Miller’s magisterial Distribution of the Birds of California of 1944.
 My inquiry of Grinnell and Miller wasn’t about geese, but let’s take a look at their entry for the bird under current consideration: